 Main Line Fertility has a research division solely dedicated to conducting ground breaking clinical research trials.
-We have participated in multiple international clinical trials that have been published in leading fertility journals around the world and have helped change the way that contemporary infertility treatment is practiced.
+We have participated in many international clinical trials that have been published in leading fertility journals and have contributed to advancements in the field of Reproductive Endocrinology.

-Patients who participate in clinical research trials at Main Line Fertility not only get the satisfaction of helping the medical community and future fertility patients, but they may also qualify to receive deeply discounted medications and fertility services.
+Patients who participate in clinical research trials at Main Line Fertility get the satisfaction of helping the medical community and future fertility patients.
+They may also qualify to receive deeply discounted medications and fertility services.

 Contact us for more information about Clinical Research Trials at Main Line Fertility